section-engineering-education/engineering-education/content/articles/getting-started-with-paper-database-in-android/index.md

 published: true
 url: /getting-started-with-paper-database-in-android/
 title: Getting Started with Paper Database in Android
-description: This tutorial takes the reader through the steps to get started with Paper Database in Android.
+description: This tutorial will guide the reader on how to store, retrieve, and delete data in a Paper Database in Android.
 author: brandy-odhiambo
-date: 2022-04-01T00:00:00-22:30
+date: 2022-05-05T00:00:00-09:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: